RosoVRgarden/VRgarden-tutorials/VRgarden_recipe3.md

 Three things: <b>XR Grab Interactable</b> + <b>Rigidbody (physics gravity)</b> + <b>Collider (skin)</b></p>

 2. The sound.
 Add a &lt;Audio Source&gt; component then import an <i>AudioClip</i> in your assets (I recommend sounddogs.com for reasonably priced professional sounds).
 Drag the sound from the assets to the <i>AudioClip</i> (example: parasite).
-Make sure that <i>Play on Awake</i> is off.<span class="Apple-converted-space"> </span></p>
+Make sure that <i>Play on Awake</i> is off.

 <p align="left"><img src="images/recipe303.jpg"/></p>

 3. Go back to the &lt;XR Grab Interactable&gt; component and look for the <i>Interactable Events</i>.
 You can choose when will the trigger start an event.
 I have chosen on select entered which when you press <i>trigger </i>on the controller.
 Click + then drag the <b>sonic cylinder </b>from the hierarchy to where the sonic cylinder is.
 Then click next to Runtime Only and select <b>AudioSource &gt; Play()</b>.
 When you stop selecting (stop pressing the <i>trigger), </i>your event is the On Select Exited.
 Click next to Runtime Only and select AudioSource &gt; Stop() or Pause() if you want to be able to resume where you stopped.

 <p align="left"><img src="images/recipe304.png"/></p>